 Most large event venues have price lists that outline expected costs, payment deadlines, and optional add-ons.
 However, depending on the venue, you may need to pay an additional fee for venue staff, put down a substantial security deposit for any property damage that might occur, or purchase a special event day insurance policy.

-Does the cost include “extras,” and does the venue require you use their services for these needs?
+Does the cost include “extras,” and does the venue require you to use their services for these needs?

 Some unexpected required costs might include: